FreshMate-Fruit-Ripeness-Detection/.github/profile/README.md

 - This is the link project https://github.com/FreshMate-Fruit-Ripeness-Detection/api"
 ## Dataset

-The dataset used to train the model was obtained from a public URL hosted on our Google Cloud Platform: [Dataset](link dataset.zip).
+The dataset used to train the model was obtained through image scraping, uploaded to Kaggle, and then downloaded from a public Kaggle URL.
+[Dataset](https://www.kaggle.com/datasets/dudinurdiyansah/fruit-ripeness-classifier).

 ## Implementation